Why the plain style of the site?

 clients, though we are geared to provide our services from where ever

 we happen to be.
-We can also meet you at a location that works for
+Furthermore, we can also meet you at a location that works for

 both of us.